ia-mm-ai/IAMMAI/README.md

 - preserving lineage across lawful change
 - bounding governance, contribution, and representation
 - keeping what happened, what changed, who acted, and what follows reconstructable without semantic collapse

+Put differently:

+IAMMAI is a law-body for making the passage from appearance to standing to consequence lawful and non-collapsing.

 ## Current position